Radio Dial

 March Storm:

 I was inspired to write March Storm after reading (in Wayne Johnston’s 1998 novel The Colony of Unrequited Dreams) about Newfoundland’s legendary tragedy at sea in 1914.
-Paul, Marty and Rebecca sing, with me on mandolin (Porkbelly Futures’ 2nd album).
+Paul, Marty and Rebecca sing, with me on mandolin and tin whistle (Porkbelly Futures’ 2nd album).